NathanaelA/nativescript-liveedit/README.md

 #### Con's of Master Technology's LiveSync:
 * Until Telerik accepts the patch; you have to use the included patched runtime.
 (Please vote up the issue!)
 * Added coded to your project.
-* Only works on the Android platform, no IOS support.
+* Only works on the Android platform, no iOS support.

 #### Pro's of Master Technology's LiveSync:
 * Live, You see the app change almost exactly when your editor saves the files.